Beverage Alcohol Resource is excited to announce the implementation of our

 BAR to the Future Advisory Board, or BAR-FAB!

 BAR’s Future Advisory Board (BAR-FAB) is made up of nine BAR 5-Day graduates who will offer us perspectives on a number of key points.
 These diverse individuals come from many different backgrounds and places in the industry.
 They are Anu Apte, Lucia Creed, Kate Gerwin, Mary Palac, Shannon Ponche, Duane Sylvestre, Dominic Venegas, Yael Vengroff, and Karl Franz Williams.
-In addition, BAR-FAB is led by our long-time faculty member Misty Kalkofen, with Associate Partner Charlotte Voisey acting as partner liaison.
+In addition, BAR-FAB is led by our long-time faculty member and Associate Partner Charlotte Voisey.

 The bar industry is diverse by its very nature, but management, ownership and even education and training have not reflected that diversity.
 BAR has a responsibility to lead in those efforts and, unquestionably, we should do more, and we must do more.
 While we have sought to give ALL people access to our teaching, we seek to change not just how we teach but what we teach, and at the same time fully reflect the makeup of the industry we all love.